Trans Wellbeing Community

 • Even if you don't use the word trans for yourself, you are 'trans enough'.

-3. You’re open to sharing your presence, questions, and reflections, so that other people may benefit from the representation you bring into their lives.
+2. You’re open to sharing your presence, questions, and reflections, so that other people may benefit from the representation you bring into their lives.

 Quote by Marianne Williamson: “As we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”

-1. Meaningful Representation
+Meaningful Trans Representation

 See important parts of yourself reflected in the world around you.